Logitech Business Analyst Salary in Greater Austin Area | $144K-$155K+ | Levels.fyi

 Business Analyst compensation in Greater Austin Area at Logitech totals $150K per year for I3.
-View the base salary, stock, and bonus breakdowns for Logitech's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Logitech's total compensation packages.
 Last updated: 10/1/2025

 Level Name